Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 broadcasting behavior is useful if the index array would otherwise be repeated in a given dimension.

-TODO: Make note of the outer indexing behavior this gives

 It also means that if you mix an integer array index with a single [integer](integer-indices) index. it is the same as if you replaced the single integer index with an array of the same shape filled with that